peromage/poi/README.md

-# Peromage's (Neo)Vim Configuration
+# POI - Peromage's neOvim confIguration

+> This is also compatible with Vim poi~

-> This is my old (Neo)Vim setup.
-I have switched to Emacs so there won't be new updates for this repo (maybe not).
+> As of 08/28/2021 I have switched to Emacs so I will not update this rpeo frequently.

 ## Dependencies